 2. Bespoke use of groups and categories

 We worked with GAM to identify the volume and structure of their user groups, to ensure that the platform was aligned with their CSFs and key strategic goals.
-In GAM’s case, given that transparency was a key driver for launching the platform, they chose to have one group of users so that every idea can be shared with every user.
+In GAM’s case, given that transparency was a key driver for launching Idea Drop, they chose to have one group of users so that every idea can be shared with every user.
 Other organisations might choose different groups of users, depending on the objectives of their innovation programme; these groups might include a cross-section of employees from different teams, locations or divisions or even just a specific team.

 3. Strong “innovation workflow”